dylanchristensen/D96/README.md

 To access the project, simply navigate to http://64.225.11.18 in your web browser.
 The backend and frontend are hosted on the same server, and the application is accessible at all times.

-edit: the semester is over (I got an A) so I no longer need to keep this live.
-As such, the application is no longer available at the listed IP any longer.
+###**EDIT**: the semester is over (I got an A) so I no longer need to keep this live.
+As such, the application is not available at the listed IP any longer.

 ## How to Run the Project Locally
 ### Prerequisites